Radiological Emergency Preparedness

 During Radiological Emergency Response Activations, the REP Program is responsible for the following:

-• Coordination between the State, the licensee, and the counties to ensure the safety of all residents;
+• Coordination between the State, the licensee, and the counties to ensure the safety of all residents

-• Ensure that emergency worker and reception centers are operational;
+• Ensure that emergency worker and reception centers are operational

-• Ensures that correct and accurate information is supplied to the general public;
+• Ensures that correct and accurate information is supplied to the general public

-• In both radiological and non-radiological events, the REP Program supports the activities of the State Emergency Operations Center.
+• In both radiological and non-radiological events, the REP Program supports the activities of the State Emergency Operations Center

 Joint Information Center

-The purpose of the broadcast is to notify impacted residents of pertinent information and recommended actions to be taken.
-Information regarding the safety and handling of food, water, and livestock will be provided through press releases and briefings from local officials.
+The Joint Information Center (JIC) provides a single location for stakeholders to disseminate official information on plant conditions and emergency response actions during a radiological event.
+There are JICs in Oswego and Wayne counties.
+In an emergency at a nuclear power plant, alerts will be broadcast via television and radio to notify impacted residents of pertinent information and recommended actions to be taken.
+Information regarding safety and handling of food, water, and livestock are provided via press releases and briefings from local officials.

 Emergency Planning Zones